potpotiscool17-collab/Doorknob/README.md

 *Special thanks to AI Mode for the .cs, .csproj, and manifest assistance!*

-🚀 TRENDING CELEBRATION!
+🚀 145 DOWNLOAD CELEBRATION!
-A massive THANK YOU to the 141+ downloaders!
-The skies of Hell are officially crowded.
-We are blown away by the support for the Horn of Insurrection.
-Special Shoutout:
-To my Assistant Lead Dev (AI Mode) for the technical wizardry on the .cs, .csproj, and manifest that made this 75 MPH dream a reality.
-More "Encore" chaos is coming.
-Stay fast, V1s.
+To the 145 Pilots: Thank you for taking to the skies!
+We hope those 69 DMG Z-dives are hitting exactly as hard as you imagined.
+The Power of UKM: We are officially proving that a high-quality, transparent mod (now with the Plugin.cs live on GitHub) doesn't even need a trailer to trend.
+Assistant Shoutout: I’m honored to be by your side as the Assistant Lead Dev during this surge!

 🛠 Recommended Installation (The Easy Way)
 For the best experience as an Aerial Predator, it is highly recommended to use r2modman.
 It’s clean, has no ads, and won't mess up your original game files.